HectorZouMingxuan/project-connect/README.md

 ## Notes

-- This version focuses on the core MVP features
-- Authentication and chat features are not included yet
-- Firebase Firestore is used for both user profiles and project data
-- The app currently uses test users for local feature testing
+This version focuses on the core features Authentication and chat features are not included yet Firebase Firestore is used for both user profiles and project data The app currently uses test users for local feature testing

 ---